Egypt sentences Muslim Brotherhood leader, others to death

 Mohamed Abdel-Mawgod, one of the defense lawyers, also condemned the verdicts.
 "The court did not differentiate between the defendants and put them all in the same basket," he told reporters at the courthouse.
 None of the defendants were present during the hearing.

 Badie is the Brotherhood's General Guide and has already been sentenced to several death and life sentences.
-The son of his deputy Khairat El-Shater was given a life sentence on Saturday.
+His deputy Khairat El-Shater was given a life sentence on Saturday.

 "OPERATIONS ROOM" TRIAL